khoalololo/docker-springboot-lab/README.md

 - Spring Boot uses embedded Tomcat by default
 - Database data persists in Docker volumes (unless removed with `-v`)

-## 🤝 Contributing

-1. Create a new branch
-2. Make your changes
-3. Test thoroughly
-4. Submit a pull request

-## 📄 License

-This project is for educational purposes.

-## 👨‍💻 Author

 Created as part of Docker learning lab